 - Launch Configuration Manager console, go to the Software Library workspace, expand Operating Systems, and select the Task Sequences node.

-Search the task sequence editor: It can be difficult to find specific steps if you have a large task sequence with many groups and steps.
+Search the task sequence editor: It cannot be easy to find specific steps if you have a large task sequence with many groups and steps.
 This action lets you more quickly locate steps in the task sequence.

 Click on the Scope drop-down button.
 Here you can scope your search using the following types, and It enables all scopes by default: